geoserver/geoserver.github.io/_posts/2024-06-18-geoserver-2-25-2-released.md

 ## Demo Requests page rewritten

-The Demo Request page has been rewritten use use JavaScript to issue POST examples.
+The Demo Request page has been rewritten to use JavaScript to issue POST examples.
 This provides a much better user experience:

 * **Show Result** lists the response headers to be viewed along side the returned result (with an option for XML pretty printing).
 * **Show Result in a New Page** is available to allow your browser to display the result.